Noticeboard

 Prescriptions

 Community pharmacies are continuing to experience a very high demand for their services.
-Please leave 72 hours before collecting your prescription.
+Please allow 5 days from ordering to collecting your prescription.
 Please check opening times before visiting the pharmacy.

 Please note that all requests for GP appointments are still being triaged by telephone.